miramou/cfRNA_pipeline_automation/Opentrons/README.md

+THIS README IS OLD AND NEEDS UPDATING :) TO BE UPDATED SOON

 # Running cfRNA extraction from plasma pipeline using Opentrons
 ***Takes ~1.5 hours followed by 1.5 hours on Bravo.***
 ***Uses 7 tip boxes total***